vibdev/canvas-kit/modules/canvas-kit-react-skeleton/README.md

 # Canvas Kit Skeleton

-A component that renders a skeleton.
-The skeleton component takes in children mock-ups and displays them.
-The skeleton will display an animated sheen over its children to indicate loading.
-The component wraps its children in aria-hidden containers and displays an aria-live status specifying that the content is loading.
+A component that renders a skeleton (a placeholder for future content).
+The skeleton component takes in children skeleton components and displays them with an animated sheen to indicate loading.

 ## Installation